yoga sequence

 How Practice Yoga Supports Mental Wellbeing

-Yoga, as a mind-body practice, connects our thoughts, emotions, and physical sensations.
+Yoga, as a mind-body practice yoga, connects our thoughts, emotions, and physical sensations.
 This connection is key to addressing anxiety.
 Through physical postures (asanas), breathing techniques (pranayama), and meditation, yoga helps us:

 • Regulate the Nervous System: Yoga practices can shift the nervous system from a state of “fight-or-flight” (sympathetic dominance) to a state of “rest-and-digest” (parasympathetic dominance), promoting relaxation and reducing anxiety.